 Setting up Work Profiles

 While skepticism is unavoidable in some employees, setting up work profiles still greatly benefits your business.
-Setting employees up with their own device can improve productivity, and security.
+Employees Are the Key to Productivity.
 Most work profiles are set up through Google Mobile Management for Android.
 There are few requirements in order to set up work profiles.
 Your device must use Android 5.1 or newer software, and users must have whitelisted apps in the managed Play store.
 Once these requirements are met, users are able to navigate to:

 Click on the Settings app go to Management > Devices > Search and select devices and then open a work profile installation wizard from Managed Google Play.
 Once there click on Create managed Google account/work profile.
 Click Create to confirm.

-If you have any questions on how to set up work profiles, or how it will benefit your business, reach out to our IT professionals at TVG Consulting by calling (818)284-4118.
+If you have any questions on how to set up work profiles, or how it will benefit your business, reach out to our IT professionals at COMPANYNAME by calling PHONENUMBER.